nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The user requests to find internship applications by entering a search pattern (e.g., `/find Goo`).
 2. HireMe searches for internship applications with company names that contain words starting with the specified pattern.
-3. HireMe displays a list of all matching internship applications.
+3. HireMe shows a list of all matching internship applications.

    Use case ends.

 **Extensions**

 * 1a.
 The user provides an empty search pattern.
     * 1a1.
-HireMe displays an error message that explains how to use the find command and what parameters are valid.
+HireMe shows an error message.

       Use case ends.